Origins of the Sumerians: Competing Theories Explained

 ancient land of sumer

 Depending on the type of Sumerian language, which is composed of unconjugated syllables such as Aryan or Semitic languages, and has unchanging roots and its basic grammatical unit is the verbal compound and not the single word, some researchers have compared it to many other glued languages such as Turkish, Hungarian, and some Caucasian languages, especially the ancient Turanian language, where Rollinson early on raised such an opinion, then followed by Obert, and the discovery of the Sumerian language was still in its infancy, and Samuel Noah Kramer talked about the possibility that the Sumerian language belongs to the Turanian pattern.
-However, it is widely believed that the Sumerian language is not related to any of these attached languages, and perhaps the closest hypothesis to explain the uniqueness of the Sumerian language is that it belongs to a language family that became extinct in prehistoric times and only the Sumerian language spoken by the Sumerians in the Mesopotamian civilisation survived.
+However, it is widely believed that the Sumerian language is not related to any of these attached languages, and perhaps the closest hypothesis to explain the uniqueness of the Sumerian language is that it belongs to a language family that became extinct in prehistoric times and only the Sumerian language spoken by the Sumerians in the Mesopotamian civilization survived.

 Some researchers believe that the Sumerians came from the plateaus and highlands of Central Asia, and that they travelled south towards Iran until they settled in southern Iraq.
 Their evidence for this Iranian route is the similarity of Ubaid period pottery